great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_a_dataconnector_to_introspect_and_partition_a_file_system_or_blob_store.md

 ---
 import Prerequisites from '../connecting_to_your_data/components/prerequisites.jsx'

-This guide will help you introspect and partition any files type data store (e.g., filesystem, cloud blob storage) using the different types of the active `Data Connector`.
+This guide will help you introspect and partition any file type data store (e.g., filesystem, cloud blob storage) using an `Active Data Connector`.
 For background on connecting to different backends, please see the `Datasource` specific guides in the "Connecting to your data" section.

-The file based data introspection and partitioning mechanisms in Great Expectations are useful for:
+File-based introspection and partitioning are useful for:
 - Exploring the types, subdirectory location, and filepath naming structures of the files in your dataset, and
 - Organizing the discovered files into `Data Assets` according to the identified structures.